 Posted by Danny E:

 A Betta lifespan is commonly 2-3 years but can also be 10 years if everything goes right.
 There are lots of breeders that tell stories of owning certain Bettas for 8 plus years.
-Im a big believer in their nutrition and food being the leading factor to their health.
+Im a big believer in their nutrition being the leading factor to their health.

 When you buy these fish at the pet store, your advised to give them “Betta pellets” and that’s it.
 First of all, they hate these stupid pellets and rarely eat them due to my experience.
 Once I researched their actual feeding tendencies, I started feeding them frozen brine shrimp and bloodworms here.
 My fish are a lot happier already.

 I agree that these fish are commonly malnourished of nutrition because of what beginners are feeding them.
 People think if you just give them flake food everyday of the year YOUR GOOD TO GO.
 That’s not the case though.
 These fish are carnivores and if they don’t get enough protein and meat in their diet…they will die.
 I think the lifespan of them would be an average of 4 years if people properly fed them.
 But it’s such a problem that its even affecting the average of all pet bettas.

 I often wonder if the small environment is reason for these fish not being happy to the fullest.
 Although I’m a lost on what tank size these fish should have.
 People preach that beta fish don’t like small tanks but yet if you see the breeder’s setups.. they are using small pickle jars to house these fish.
 It’s not like they need hundreds of gallons of fish tank.. but they do need enough space to swim around.
 They will preach how the fish need to be happy but then you are them put huge amounts of these fish in small jars.
 So what is the right way to go about their tank size?
 Do they like small containers and jars or do they like them..